galaxyproject/galaxy-hub/src/admin/config/windows/index.md

 source .venv/bin/activate
 make client-watch
 ~~~~
-The first row runs the shellscript without building the client, the 2nd row activates the virtual environment and makes the base dependencies accessible and the third row builds the client with the automatic rebuilding activated.
+The first row runs the shell script without building the client, the 2nd row activates the virtual environment and makes the base dependencies accessible and the third row builds the client with the automatic rebuilding activated.

 Just running `sh run.sh` instead builds a client suitable for local development.